Faculty & Staff

 Tami has been teaching math in some capacity since she graduated from Calvin College.
 She first taught at Novi Christian Academy.
 Then she ran a tutoring business.
 Tami first came to AACS as a parent.
 She fell in love with the school and served on the board, substitute taught, and taught a math elective.
 For six years she taught math in the middle school and in the fall of 2023 moved to teach at the upper campus.
 She loves the challenge of making math fun and interesting.
 She loves to see a student grow and learn to succeed math.
 Tami and her husband have two sons and attend Knox Presbyterian Church.

-John Boshoven, College Counseling
+John Boshoven, College Counseling Consultant

 B.A., Political Science, History, & Education, University of Michigan; M.A., Education, University of Michigan; M.S.W., University of Michigan